Rocket Launch Viewing Guide for Cape Canaveral

 FALCON LAUNCHES FROM PAD 39A

-Update, August 2023: A note for photographers or anyone else who likes the view of the pad to be perfectly clear.
-As seen from the Max Brewer bridge, there is now a building under construction between you and pad 39A that blocks a portion of the launch pad.
+A note for photographers or anyone else who likes the view of the pad to be perfectly clear.
+As seen from the Max Brewer bridge, there is now a building between you and pad 39A that blocks a portion of the launch pad.
 The view is a little better on the lower east and west ends of the bridge.

 FALCON LAUNCHES FROM PAD 40

-Falcon 9 rockets also launch from Complex 40 (28.562 N, 80.577 W).
+Falcon 9 rockets mainly launch from Pad 40 (28.562 N, 80.577 W).
 For Pad 40, the best spot for Falcon 9 launches when available is the LC-39 Observation Gantry, at just 3.4 miles away, via tickets sold through the KSC Visitor Complex.
 Playalinda Beach (6.3 miles at fence if allowed, 7.2 at parking lot one, at least partially obstructed views in most places) and the Saturn V Center (also 6.3 miles but clear view) are also options.
 The Visitor Complex itself is 6.7 miles from the pad but offers no view of the pad itself (obscured by the tree line).
 Port Canaveral's Route 528 (11.6 miles) is the closest and best spot otherwise, and the best place to go for off-hours launches.
-The Port area is also best if the launch includes a first-stage landing.
-The same goes for watching from Jetty Park pier and beach.
-More info below.

-FALCON FIRST STAGE LANDINGS AT LANDING ZONE 1
+FALCON FIRST STAGE LANDINGS ARE NOW AT PAD 40

 ATLAS & VULCAN LAUNCHES FROM PAD 41